jfdev001/jfdev001.github.io/_posts/2025-08-16-petsc-nonlinear-reaction-diffusion.md

 data types for linear algebra, massive scalability through automatic support for distributed and shared memory parallelism, and much more.
-The user need only provide a comparatively simple---at least for the problem we consider in this blog---set of functions that specify their particular problem.
+The user need only provide a comparatively simple---at least for the problem we consider in this article---set of functions that specify their particular problem.
 Per figure (1), the user needs to implement `FormFunctionLocal`---which is simply \\(F(u)\\)---as well as `FormJacobianLocal`---which is simply \\(J_F(u^k)\\).
 First the implementation